moorepants/dissertation/preface.rst

 science to improve and grow rapidly, all the while building a deeply intact and strong foundation for future researchers and that it may not be as reproducible as we may all think.
-With that in mind, I have put a great deal of effort into making my work more accessible, reusable and ultimately reproducible, which is the cornerstone of all scientific understanding.
+With that in mind, I have put a great deal of effort into making my work more accessible, reusable, and ultimately reproducible, which is the cornerstone of all scientific understanding.
 For the type of work presented here, the majority is computational and the computer along with software have enabled our generation to make the work reproducible without too much extra